Skip to main content

 Frequently Asked Questions

-Krystopia: A Puzzle Journey is a puzzle game.
+Krystopia: A Puzzle Journey is a puzzle game with mystery and science fiction themes.

 Krystopia: A Puzzle Journey is available on Nintendo Switch, PC, Phone, Windows and others.